PASS: Professional Audience Safety System

 system logic).
 For maximum

-reliability, each of these “at least two circuits” are implemented
+reliability, each of these circuits are implemented

 in different ways, thus, making it extraordinarily unlikely that

-both circuits would fail in exactly the same way at exactly the
+they would fail in exactly the same way at exactly the

 same time.
 And the output of these circuits are polled, such that